cchan555/final-project/README.md

 **Focus:** Apply Sentiment Analysis and Topic Modeling with Machine Learning Classification <br>

 ## Project Overview:
 This project applies sentiment analysis, topic modeling, and machine learning to predict airline recommendations based on customer text-based reviews alone.
 The following dataset used contains 129,455 airline reviews.
 Cody analyzed the sentiment analysis pattern differences between recommended vs non-recommended airlines, whether cabin classes affect review sentiment, and whether we can accurately predict airline recommendations from review text alone through machine learning classification.
-Jackson analyzed (FILL IN).
+Jackson utilized topic modeling to understand underlying themes of discourse by passengers across all of the airline reviews and what amount of topics reveals the most relevant insight.

 ### Overarching Question:
 How does sentiment analysis differ between recommended and non-recommended airlines? <br>